GlareDB/glaredb.github.io/introduction/key-concepts-in-glaredb.md

 ## Serverless Native

 GlareDB is built from the bottom up with serverless operation and delivery in mind.
-Storage and compute are separated and can be scaled independently, and all billing is based on data processed (not time!) so users only pay for the resources they use.
+Storage and compute are separated and can be scaled independently, and al billing is based on data processed (not time!) so users only pay for the resources they use.

 By designing the system this way, our billing system is consumption-based and transparent.
 We bill for bytes processed and bytes stored, rather than resource